MCP Tools Reference

 |---|---|---|

-pw_file_sync | "Sync the blog post images up to production" Sync file and image field content between local and remote environments | localPath targets dryRun deleteRemoteOrphans |
+pw_file_sync | "Sync the blog post images up to production" Sync file and image field content between local and remote environments.
+Iterates the page's fieldgroup, so module-managed files are missed. pw_page_assets (above) is the preferred path for most work | localPath targets dryRun deleteRemoteOrphans |

 Repeater Matrix